ixaxaar/monoid.space/Logic/logicBasics.lagda.md

   singleton : ⊤
 ```

-We also have a more standard representation of boolean objects, [Bool](./Types.dataStructures.html#boolean-type).
+We also have another representation of boolean objects, [Bool](./Types.dataStructures.html#boolean-type).

 ```agda
 open import Lang.dataStructures using (Bool; true; false)